chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 ---------------
 In this section we will brefly show some results of this simulation.

-First we will look at a slice of the velocity profile during the acceleration phase.
+First, we look at a slice of the velocity profile during the acceleration phase.

 .. image:: images/flow_field_acceleration.png
     :alt: flow_field_acceleration